Iran and Saudi Arabia shake hands on new relations in deal brokered by China

 Iranian President Ebrahim Raisi, left, shakes hands with Chinese counterpart Xi Jinping in an official welcoming ceremony in Beijing on February 14 (Credit: Office of Iranian Presidency).

 The sealing of the deal in Beijing took observers by surprise.
-Talks between Iran and Saudi Arabia have continued for years, but mainly in Iraq.
-What’s more, there has been friction in recent months between the Iranians and Saudis as they have jostled for position in winning the favour of China.
-To Iran, China has become extremely important since the US four years ago began its campaign to drive Iranian oil exports off world markets.
+Talks between Iran and Saudi Arabia have continued for years, but mainly in Iraq or with intermediation conducted by Oman.
+What’s more, there has been friction in recent months between the Iranians and Saudis as they have jostled for position in winning favour with China.
+To Iran, China has become extremely important economically since the US four years ago began its campaign to drive Iranian oil exports off world markets.
 The Chinese have continued to buy substantial volumes of crude from Iran, working on the shadow market.

 The Saudis, naturally, remain preoccupied with the issue of how to guarantee that Iran does not move into the military sphere with its nuclear development programme.
 The JCPOA, under which Iran introduced verifiable curbs on the programme in return for the dropping of economic sanctions, was seen to be delivering on that objective prior to former US president Donald Trump unilaterally pulling Washington out of the multilateral agreement in May 2018 in favour of deploying the heaviest sanctions yet faced by Tehran.